adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

         $this->getEntityManager()->flush();
     }

 As you can see here, the name of the method implementing the step definition is not required to be in relation with the step itself.
-However naming them meaning full, makes life easier!
+However naming them meaningful, makes life easier!

 Running the tests again, will now result into our expected success.